 How not to reform the Lords

-The situation has reached a critical point, but what should be done?
-The solution advocated by Labour and the Liberal Democrats of an elected Upper House only makes sense if one believes a parliamentary system with 1,200 elected members would be more accountable than one with 650.
-While providing a fresh tier of patronage for party managers, the profile of candidates would be identical to those for the Commons but generally of poorer quality.
+The situation cries out for reform, but what should be done?
+The solution advocated by Labour and the Liberal Democrats of an elected Upper House only makes sense if one believes a parliamentary system with 1,400 elected members would be more accountable than one with 650.
+While providing a fresh tier of patronage for party managers, the profile of candidates would be identical to those for the Commons, but generally of poorer quality.
 It is hard to imagine that experienced and independent-minded people would expose themselves to the rough and tumble of election on the chance of joining such a body.
 Moreover, history suggests that, whatever safeguards were imagined, elected members would seek by every means to extend their powers, raising the spectre of the horse-trading, closet deals and periodic deadlock, which bedevil countries with powerful elected upper chambers, such as Australia and the United States.

 A better way

 The solution to the problem lies in accepting that, in democratic terms, the UK has always had a unicameral system.
-It is not unusual in this: in fact, a number of countries which are recognised as models of democratic best practice, including Denmark, Finland, Iceland, Norway and New Zealand, perform very well with only a single elected chamber.
-The Radical Party’s solution of the dilemna of how to build on the good features of the current system without duplicating or undermining the Commons, is to abandon the objective of turning the Lords into a dilute version of the elected Commons.
-Instead it should become a body which is democratic in the sense that its members are substantially representative of the population as a whole – not in terms of party allegiance, which would be reflected in a Commons elected through a genuinely proportional voting system, but in term of key social parameters such as gender, ethnicity, and locality.
+It is not unusual in this: in fact, a number of countries which are seen as models of democratic best practice, including Denmark, Finland, Iceland, Norway and New Zealand, perform very well with only a single chamber.
+The Radical Party’s solution to the dilemma of how to build on the good features of the current system without duplicating or undermining the Commons, is to abandon the objective of turning the Lords into a dilute version of the elected lower chamber.
+Instead it should become a body which is democratic in the sense that any citizen can be considered for appointment to it and that its members are substantially representative of the population as a whole – not in terms of party allegiance (which would be reflected in a Commons elected through a genuinely proportional voting system), but in term of key social parameters such as gender, ethnicity, income and locality.

 The Party proposes that: